 On the other hand, when courts are required to make decisions having a significant impact, not for the duration of life, but throughout childhood alone, the Article 3 obligation is expressed in statute, either implicitly or explicitly, in terms confined to that stage of life.
 Accordingly, when Scottish courts are making decisions about State intervention in family life, the best interests duty is stated in the Children (Scotland) Act 1995 to be a duty pertaining to ‘the welfare of that child throughout his childhood’.
 Similarly, the requirement, in Part III of the Children Act 1989, that care orders come to an end when a child reaches the age of 16 unless ‘the circumstances of the case are exceptional’ implicitly confines the court’s considerations about best interests to childhood alone.

 In some areas of law it can be difficult immediately to discern where consideration of the child’s best interests might feature in decisions made about him or her.
-However, scope for a Convention-compl best interests ethos often emerges upon wider consideration.
+However, scope for a Convention-compliant best interests ethos often emerges upon wider consideration.
 For example, there exists no explicit Article 3 obligation in either English or Scots Education Law.
 Yet, in both jurisdictions, legislation imposes upon the State and parents general duties directed towards ensuring that school education serves a child’s educational best interests.
 Since 2000, Scottish statute has accommodated the child’s best interests more directly by providing for the ‘right’ of every child to a school education that is ‘[d]irected to the development of the personality, talents and mental and physical abilities of the child or young person to their fullest potential.’

 In other fields, such as private family law, the primacy (or, as it has been expressed in Scots and English legislation, the paramountcy) of the child’s best interests requires that the court focuses on issues of welfare above all other considerations.
 On the other hand, in public family law, it has long been recognised by courts North and South of the border that statutory provisions concerning the child’s best interests must be interpreted with reference to the best that the public purse can reasonably afford.